Samsung Galaxy S23 Plus vs. iPhone 14 Pro: Which should you buy?

 Both phones hit a smooth 120Hz refresh rate, but only the iPhone 14 Pro benefits from an LTPO display that can dip down to 1Hz for battery preservation (compared to 48Hz on the S23+).
 While this undoubtedly helps Apple preserve battery when using the always-on display function, the impact isn't enough to close the battery gap between the two phones (as we'll discuss below).

 Compared to the iPhone 13 Pro, the iPhone 14 Pro added the LTPO functionality and removed the notch in favor of the new pill-shaped Dynamic Island.
-Several Android OEMs like Realme and Xiaomi have since copied the feature, which puts an icon of your background app in a small window at the top of the screen to make use of the empty space there.
+Apple uses this empty space to put an icon of your current app and other preview data during regular browsing use, which looks great; but you do have to accept the ever-present black pill while streaming or gaming.

-Most Apple users appreciate the change, while some preferred the notch.
+Most Apple users still prefer the pill to the original notch, though some preferred the latter because it looked more "natural" and less out of place.
 As for Android users used to the typical hole-punch look of modern phones, they'll prefer the more seamless look of the Galaxy S23+ display.

 Apple relies on its selfie camera for Face ID as the primary method for unlocking your phone.
 It has yet to implement a fingerprint sensor for any of its phones, whereas Samsung uses an in-display sensor on the Galaxy S23+ that's immediately responsive.